Welcome to Beaufort Primary School

 We aim to develop in our students:

-Specialist classes in the Arts, Physical Education and LOTE Japanese are provided to complement class programs.
+Specialist classes in the Arts, Physical Education, Sustainability, Auslan and STEM are provided to complement class programs.

-A range of support and enrichment programs are offered to enhance learning opportunities for students, including Reading Recovery, Special Assistance, Swimming, Athletics, team sports, camps, excursions and cultural performances.
+A range of support and enrichment programs are offered to enhance learning opportunities for students, including Reading Interventions, Special Assistance, Swimming, Athletics, team sports, camps, excursions and cultural performances.

-We have introduced school wide positive behaviour support (SWPBS) in which teachers are committed to explicitly teaching the skills necessary for positive inter-personal relationships, based on our valiues of
+We have introduced school wide positive behaviour support (SWPBS) in which teachers are committed to explicitly teaching the skills necessary for positive inter-personal relationships, based on our values of

 RESPECT, RESPONSIBILITY and SAFETY